 We had a mentoring slot with Tahirou Oumarou from Brightline to get his perspective on team engagement, leadership and turning strategy into a growth plan.

 3. TO GET WEWENT OUT THERE AND GATHER FEEDBACK

 Our strategy this year was to talk to as many people as possible.
 We used the opportunity to run a quick study on their experiences with team events.
 We spoke to leaders of enterprises and international organizations.
 We spoke to employees of corporates and startups.
 We met event organizers.
 And not only did we get very positive feedback but also brought some exciting ideas like virtual reality teambuilding activities and partnering up with co-working spaces.

 In front of our stand.

-All in all, what we get out of it is tons of inspiration, ideas for growth, improvement and contacts.
+All in all, what we get out of it is tons of inspiration, ideas for growth, improvement, and contacts.
 We will be turning all of these into our 2018 plan.
-Our follow up list as a result of the event is long.
-It includes sharing pitch decks, connecting for future partnerships and collaboration and we cannot wait to do it all.
+Our follow-up list as a result of the event is long.
+It includes sharing pitch decks, and connecting for future partnerships and collaboration and we cannot wait to do it all.

 And if you are curious about Web Summit’s content – check out the Web Summit’s Facebook page.